Luis Tosar

 Luis López Tosar (born 13 October 1971) is a Spanish actor from Galicia.
 He is one of the most recognizable and versatile actors in Spain.

 He landed his film debut in Atilano for President (1998), followed by other roles in feature films such as Flowers from Another World (1999), Common Wealth (2000) and No News from God (2001).
 He won early acclaim and recognition for his performances in Mondays in the Sun (2002) and Take My Eyes (2003).

-After a career turning point in the wake of his performance as Malamadre in Cell 211, he has been often typecast in thriller films.
+After a career turning point in the wake of his performance as Malamadre in Cell 211 (2009), he has often been typecast in thriller films, going on to star in titles such as El Niño (2014), Retribution (2015), Gun City (2018), Eye for an Eye (2019), Code Name: Emperor (2022), On the Fringe (2022), All the Names of God (2023), Fatum (2023), Undercover (2024), and Golpes (2025).

-Life and career
+Early life

 Tosar was born on 13 October 1971 in Lugo, although he usually prefers to identify with the parish of Xustás (in the municipality of Cospeito, also in the province of Lugo), where he spent his childhood and teenage years.

+For two years (coincididing with the 1st- and 2nd-year of BUP), he had reportedly become a somewhat introspective and weird teenager, developing an acute interest for survival books and solo trips into the wilderness to set animal traps.
+At the time, he considered joining the Armed Forces, as "it was the only place" that offered him what he was looking for.
+He later became a conscientious objector.

+Screen career

-He began his career playing theater and shorts, but he gained notoriety in Galicia for his performance in 1998 TV Series Mareas Vivas (Televisión de Galicia).
+He began his career playing theater and shorts, but he gained notoriety in Galicia for his performance in 1998 television series Mareas Vivas (Televisión de Galicia).

+Tosar attending a screening of Even the Rain at the 2011 Berlinale.

+Tosar made his big screen debut with a minor role in the comedy film Atilano for President (1998).

-His supporting performance as Damián in 1999 immigration-themed film Flowers from Another World earned him a nomination the Goya Award for Best New Actor.
+His supporting performance as Damián in 1999 immigration-themed film Flowers from Another World earned him a nomination for the Goya Award for Best New Actor.

 Critically acclaimed for his supporting role in the unemployment drama Mondays in the Sun, abusive husband in Take My Eyes, an executive producer in Even the Rain, and doorman in Sleep Tight, his most acclaimed performance was from 2009 hit Cell 211 which stars Tosar as Malamadre, a prisoner that instigates a riot and befriends an undercover prison guard in the process.
 His only major role in an American film was Michael Mann's Miami Vice (2006), playing Colombian druglord Montoya.
 Besides that he has appeared in other English films The Limits of Control and Mr. Nice.